 Read the latest issue of Global Defence Technology for all this and more insights, analysis, data and interviews from the medical device industry.

-You can subscribe here to receive email notifications when a new issue is available.
 As always, don’t forget to follow us on Twitter and let us know your thoughts on this issue.